scyto/portainer-database-salvage/README.md

 The standard `bbolt compact` tool will also panic on these databases because bbolt v1.4.x has strict page integrity checks.

+# THIS APP SHOULD ONLY BE RUN AS LAST RESORT WHEN YOU HAVE NO OTHER OPTION AS IT WILL LOOSE DATA IN TABLES THAT CANNOT BE RECOVERED

 ## How it works

 This tool uses **bbolt v1.3.x** which has less strict page assertions, allowing it to open databases that v1.4.x refuses.
 It then: